Most of the pictures here were taken on our first visit to Market Bosworth in 2012.

 We have retuned several times since and will continue to do so because it is such a charming English town in the county of Leicestershire.
 You can see its relative location on the maps below, surrounded by Loughborough, Leicester, Hinckley, Nuneaton, Tamworth, Ashby-de-la-Zouch and Coalville:

 The pin locates Market Bosworth’s Market Place on both maps.
+Select/click the + sign repeatedly to zoom in on it.

 This is one of the beautiful things we (my wife and I) saw on visiting Market Bosworth.